Last Updated: April 29, 2026

 The most common disease conditions in clinical trials are Pruritus, Cholestasis, and Liver Cirrhosis, Biliary.
 The leading clinical trial sponsors are GlaxoSmithKline and [disabled in preview].

-There are fifty-three US patents protecting this investigational drug and two hundred and seventy-six international patents.
+There are fifty-one US patents protecting this investigational drug and one hundred and twenty-two international patents.

 Recent Clinical Trials for Linerixibat